ricardorauber/StrapiSwift/README.md

 ## User Session

-When you use the `login` method, it will automatically add the retrieved token to Strapi and add it on every request with the `needAuthentication` parameter set to `true` on the `exec` method.
+When you use the `login` method, it will automatically add the retrieved token on Strapi and it will add it on every request with the `needAuthentication` parameter set to `true` on the `exec` method.

-If you have a persistent session, you are probably saving the token somewhere else, so all you need to do is set the `token` property of the `Strapi` instance to add it on every request with `needAuthentication = true`.
+If you have a persistent session, you are probably saving the token somewhere, so all you need to do is set the `token` property of the `Strapi` instance to add it on every request with `needAuthentication = true`.

 ```swift
 let strapi = Strapi.shared